Detecting Evolutionary Change-Points with Branch-Specific Substitution Models and Shrinkage Priors: New Approach

-Similarly, we initialize the pre-order partial likelihood vector at the root node by the state distribution at the root (i.e.,~$\q{2\nTips - 1} = \boldsymbol{\pi}$) and update the pre-order partial likelihood vectors through a pre-order traversal that visits nodes on the phylogenetic tree in a parent-node-first manner in the reverse order of a post-order traversal.
+secondTranspose{ where $\transpose$ indicates vector (or matrix) transpose. } Similarly, we initialize the pre-order partial likelihood vector at the root node by the state distribution at the root (i.e.,~$\q{2\nTips - 1} = \boldsymbol{\pi}$) and update the pre-order partial likelihood vectors through a pre-order traversal that visits nodes on the phylogenetic tree in a parent-node-first manner in the reverse order of a post-order traversal.
 This way, the update of the pre-order partial likelihood vector $\q{i}$ at internal node $i$ with its sister node $j$ and parent node $k$ becomes

-where transition probability matrices $\Ptr{i}$ and $\Ptr{j}$ are available in the post-order traversal when calculating the likelihood.
-With the pre- and post-order partial likelihood vectors, one can rewrite Equation~\ref{Eq:likelihood} by marginalizing over the states of any single node such that
+where transition probability matrices $\Ptr{i}$ and $\Ptr{j}$ are available in the post-order traversal when calculating the likelihood. anySingleNode{ With the pre- and post-order partial likelihood vectors, one can rewrite Equation~\ref{Eq:likelihood} by marginalizing over the states of any single node $i$ such that }

 Equation~\ref{Eq:likelihood_over_one} forms the basis for the gradient algorithm and holds for all nodes (i.e.,~$i = 1, 2, \dots, 2\nTips - 1$).
 The likelihood calculation at the root after finishing the post-order traversal (i.e.,~Equation~\ref{Eq:likelihood_at_root}) is a special case for $i = 2\nTips - 1$.